shazzad-hasan/shazzad-hasan/README.md

 I am a deep learning enthusiast.
 I love to learn from first principles, write efficient code, and train neural networks on large datasets.
 - 🔭 My research spans the areas of computer vision and deep learning.
-- 🌱 I’m currently working on few-shot class incremental learning, more specifically on how a model learns new concepts gradually where only a few examples per concept are available to the learner.
+- 🌱 I'm currently working on Zero-Shot Learning and its variants e.g., Generalized Zero-Shot Learning, Few-Shot Learning, and Few-Shot Class-Incremental Learning.